tendermint/tendermint/docs/using-tendermint.md

 `broadcast_tx_sync`, but the transaction will not be committed until later, and by that point its effect on the state may change.

-Note: see the Transactions =&gt; Formatting section for details about transaction formating.

 ## Tendermint Networks

 When `tendermint init` is run, both a `genesis.json` and